octimot/StoryToolkitAI/README.md

 and allowing them to search transcripts semantically with the help of AI.**

 The tool works locally, independent of any editing software, but it also functions as a Davinci Resolve Studio 18 integration via API.
-It is using OpenAI Whisper for speech-to-text, sentence transformers for semantic search and a few other AI technologies to get stuff done.
+It is using OpenAI, OpenAI Whisper for speech-to-text, sentence transformers for semantic search and a few other AI technologies to get stuff done.

+Recently, we've added a direct interface with **ChatGPT** which allows the use the state-of-the-art AI to analyze transcripts and have conversations about them with AI.

 <img alt="StoryToolkitAI Demo GIF" src="https://videoapi-muybridge.vimeocdn.com/animated-thumbnails/image/9eb88ee1-4902-4e17-82dc-77411d959eab.gif?ClientID=vimeo-core-prod&Date=1665676352&Signature=52a72df29b216dd2f8cce8ee7360ea38a24b5b6e" width="700">
 https://vimeo.com/759962195/dee07a067a